 In the picture above from the far edge of the wood rack on the left to the close edge of the wood rack on the right is about 16 feet.
 I have stacked wood in these racks and between them about 4 feet high 4 times this winter and this should be about 4 cords of wood.
 It’s the end of January and this wood above is the last of my seasoned and split firewood.
 Actually there is a small pile up front of wood that was too long to burn downstairs and there are a few rounds that still need split but otherwise this is it.
 I’m guessing we have about a week left before we resort to natural gas for all our heating needs.

 So as you may guess last night right after work I got the wheelbarrow aired up and moved wood from the front to the back.
 There was not much left and this did not take long.
 Then I headed in and mixed up some pancake batter and microwaved some bacon and cut up a pile of onions, green peppers, sweet peppers, zucchini and mushrooms.
 I also mixed up a bunch of eggs and got them frying.
-Heath, Grant and Izzy came home and got Izzy fed.
-I asked Grant what kind of pancakes he wanted and at first he said blueberry but after I ran through all the ideas I had he changed his mind to peanut butter banana.
+Heath, Peanut and Pumpkin came home and got Pumpkin fed.
+I asked Peanut what kind of pancakes he wanted and at first he said blueberry but after I ran through all the ideas I had he changed his mind to peanut butter banana.
 So I melted about 1/2 a cup of peanut butter and then mixed it into my batter and I cut up a banana into tiny bites and mixed it in.
-Grant set the table and got all the condiments ready and we sat down to eat.
+Peanut set the table and got all the condiments ready and we sat down to eat.

-Grant and Heath had chocolate milk and I had a Guinness and we all chowed down on our Brinner.
-Breakfast food is the dinner that Grant eats the best so we didn’t need to wait for him to finish after we were done.
+Peanut and Heath had chocolate milk and I had a Guinness and we all chowed down on our Brinner.
+Breakfast food is the dinner that Peanut eats the best so we didn’t need to wait for him to finish after we were done.

 Instead we all got bundled up and loaded in the truck and headed to the pet store.
 We really miss the Waldo pet store but there are several other good ones in the area.
 This time we headed to blue ridge.
 Our tank was in good shape water quality wise and empty other then two sucker fish so we were ready to start over.
 This time we decided to go with aggressive fish again and looked through all of them.
 Heath fell in love with a cichlid called a green terror.